Skip to content

 With that said, proofreading is a text-examination process ensuring the content is 100% error-free.
 What does this mean?

-Typically, proofreading entails checking for grammar, spelling, and punctuation mistakes.
+Typically, proofreading entails checking for grammar, spelling, and punctuation errors.
 It also presses on text formatting and content consistency (visual elements, style, and language).

 As you can guess, proofreading is the final stage of any writing process.